 Money in tax-deferred retirement plans is protected from creditors.
 If you own an immediate annuity, the most that creditors can access are the individual payments.
-In some states, the income from these annuities also is protected.
+In some states, the income from these annuities is also protected.

-- Wide Array of Investment Choices
+- Diverse Investment Choices

 You can buy a fixed annuity that pays a specific interest rate or choose from stock and bond funds in a variable annuity.
 Some annuities offer floors that limit the declines you might encounter from funds in a variable annuity.

-- Rebalance without Tax Worries
+- Rebalance Without Tax Worries

 - Longevity Hedge of Lifetime Payments

 The insurance company pools your money with many others who may not live as long as the life-expectancy tables forecast.
-That’s what allows the insurer to continue to pay you even if you live longer than expected.
+That’s what allows the insurer to continue to pay you even if you live longer than anticipated.